GrantSwanson117/GrantSwanson117/README.md

 Game Developer and Designer
 ---------------------------

-After starting my development journey in 2021 with the Unity Game Engine, I knew I wanted to perfect my craft at creating a player-driven digital experience that invokes excitement through gameplay and emotion through powerful narrative.
+After starting my development journey in 2021 with the Unity Game Engine, I knew I wanted to perfect my craft at creating a player-driven digital experience that invokes excitement through gameplay and emotion through impactful storytelling.

 *   🌍  I'm based in Santa Clara, CA
 *   ✉️  You can contact me at [gswaner77@gmail.com](mailto:gswaner77@gmail.com)